keptn/lifecycle-toolkit/docs-new/docs/contribute/docs/source-file-structure.md

 # Source File Structure

-The source files for the Keptn documentation are stored in the same GitHub repository as the source code.
+The source files for the Keptn documentation are stored in the same GitHub repository as the source code for the software.
 This page explains how the documentation source files are organized.

 > **Note** The structure of the documentation